 Cozumel Mexico Map – Road Trip Stops

-Here is a map with all the stops I’ve mentioned in this post.
-Keep in mind between each stop there are plenty of places to stop along the way.
+Here is a Cozumel map with all the stops I’ve mentioned in this post.
+Keep in mind between each stop there are plenty more places to stop along the way, these are just a few highlights!
+I hope you enjoy this Cozumel road map.
 No matter what you decide to do there are plenty of things to do in Cozumel, Mexico.

 Much of our road trip around Cozumel was perfectly timed coincidences, so you might not be able to everything listed here in a day, especially if you’re on a time crunch.
 Regardless what you end up doing, I hope you enjoy this little island paradise.